avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/overwriting-methods/index.md

+---
+layout: ogp1
+title: Overwriting Methods & Polymorphism
+meta: Put extra info here, like if there any subjects required for this subject
+todo: what should be improved in this chapter
+---
+{% include licence.md %}
+---
-## 14. Overwriting Methods & Polymorphism
+## Overwriting Methods & Polymorphism

 Let's take the example of shapes.
 There are a number of different geometrical shapes.
 In this example we're focussing on the `Rectangle` and `Circle`.
 These shapes both have a color, a `Rectangle` has a `width` and `height`, but a `Circle` only has a radius.
 We can summarize this in the following diagram.
 With these shapes, we would like to be able to calculate the surface area and circumference.